michalzajac8338/michalzajac8338.github.io/JavaProjects/BeforeSpringProjects/CustomProjects/WhoWantsToBeAMillionaire/README.md

 # Who wants to be a millionaire

 This is my custom project of a popular TV show.
-Project isn't yet finished, but I am going to update it regularly.

 The aim of the project is to demonstrate understanding of issues:
 * simple JavaFX implementation,